Lighty? No Likey!

-We all worry when a dashboard light comes on and stays on.
-But that is kind of the point.
-It means there’s something wrong and you need to take action to prevent a major fault.
+Have you ever seen a dashboard light illuminated while driving but didn’t know what it meant?
+We all worry when a car warning light comes on and stays on but that’s kind of the point.
+It means there’s something wrong and you need to take action to prevent a breakdown or major fault.

 Braking System Light

-Usually, a red exclamation mark in a circle, this is your braking light.
+Usually, a red exclamation mark in a circle, is your brake warning light.
 If this comes on, don’t ignore it - it usually means urgent attention is needed.

 However, it may also just indicate that you’ve left your handbrake on.
 Double check it’s fully released before you go any further.
 If that doesn’t work, it can also mean that brake fluid is low or the sensors are faulty.